Jena-Biswajit/learning-project-01-learning-tracker-201/src/main/java/Resourses/outputstream.md

 - Output Streams are used to write data to files, network sockets, or other destinations.
 - Java provides different types of output streams based on the kind of data being written (bytes, characters, objects, etc.).

+***Common Methods of OutputStream:***

+- write() : Writes the specified byte to the output stream.
+- write(byte[] array) : Writes the bytes which are inside a specific array to the output stream.
+- close() : Closes the output stream.
+- flush() : Forces to write all the data present in an output stream to the destination.

 ***FileOutputStream***

 - It is a Java class in the java.io package used for writing binary data to files.